Enable and disable digital wallets

 For donors who have enabled Google Pay:

-- It will appear as a payment method on all Give Lively fundraising pages and widgets when using any Chrome or Android devices running Chrome 61 or newer.
+- It will appear as a payment method on all Give Lively fundraising pages and most widgets (the exception is Wix-hosted websites, where it’s not an option at all) when using any Chrome or Android devices running Chrome 61 or newer.

 - IMPORTANT: Google Pay must be served over HTTPS, meaning your website must begin with HTTPS, not HTTP.
 This is true for use on Branded Donation Widgets as well.